algorand/pyteal/docs/state.rst

 function.

 In order to use this function you need to pass in an integer that represents an application to read from.
-This integer corresponds to the index of an application in the :any:`Txn.applications <TxnObject.applications>` array, or since TEAL version 4, an byte string that represents an app id that appearing in :code:`Txn.applications` array.
+This integer corresponds to an actual application ID that appears in the :any:`Txn.applications <TxnObject.applications>` array.

 **Note:** The :code:`Txn.applications` array does not behave like a normal array.
 It's actually a :code:`1`-indexed array with a special value at index :code:`0`, the current application's ID.